 3.1 Issues of Collecting Contents

 An all-purpose search engine like Google requires super computing power and storage capacity.
-The search engine proposed in this thesis is to be used for education specifically, aiming to support users to find useful learning resources. the massive amount of educational videos alone, the burden on storage system will be huge.
+The search engine proposed in this thesis is to be used for education specifically, aiming to support users to find useful learning resources.
+Given the massive amount of educational videos alone, the burden on a storage system will be huge.
 Moreover, copyright protection definitely cannot be neglected.

 3.1.1 Resource Crawler

-Because of these concerns, traditional search engine, this learning resource search engine does not use crawlers to obtain web page contents.
+Because of these concerns, in contrast to a traditional search engine, this learning resource search engine does not use crawlers to obtain web page contents.
 The system only obtains and stores the information about the learning resources.
-To show the difference, this solution is “Resource Crawler”, instead of web crawler.
-As a result, this search engine will be a significantly light system to achieve high performance.
-The copyright issues and system over-storage problems can both avoided.
+To show the difference, this solution is called a “Resource Crawler”, instead of web crawler.
+As a result, this search engine will be a significantly lighter system to achieve high performance.
+The copyright issues and system over-storage problems can both be avoided.

-The “Resource Crawler” collects the information resource, in words, the meta-data of resources, such as titles, locations, tags, publishers, descriptions, comments, and etc., many of which obviously require input from users.
+The “Resource Crawler” collects the information about resources, in other words, the meta-data of resources, such as titles, locations, tags, publishers, descriptions, comments, and etc., many of which obviously require input from users.
 Meta-data are organized in system database, supporting inquires.
-Through these information, the value (quality) of resources can be defined or estimated, and users can search and locate the original resource content.
-It helps users find useful resources study.
+Through these information collections, the value (quality) of resources can be defined or estimated, and users can search and locate the original resource content.
+It helps users find useful resources for their study.

 3.1.2 Data Storage and Query

-Even though only resource are stored, the database needs to handle the potentially very volume of growing data.
-Users need quick searches and they depend on a high performance design of the search engine system, in particular, an efficient storage structure to support information access.
-Every query is filtered amount of data.
+Even though only resource meta-data are stored, the database needs to handle the potentially very large volume of growing data.
+Users need quick searches, and they depend on a high performance design of the search engine system, in particular, an efficient storage structure to support information access.
+Every query is filtered out from large amounts of data.
 The system built for this thesis uses a 3-layer storage structure and an encoded keyword mapping method to improve the search efficiency.
-For application in actual production environment, the storage needs to adopt the distributed system design.
+For application in an actual production environment, the storage needs to adopt the distributed system design.

 3.2 Issues of Defining Resource Value

-How to determine whether a reoure is valuable?
-The Internet Crawler “spiders” are not something smart like human beings the only thing they do is collect and copies of the information.
+How to determine whether a resource is valuable?
+The Internet Crawler “spiders” are not something smart like human beings; the only thing they do is collect and retrieve copies of the information they crawl.
 Much meaningless and even fake or unhealthy information is obtained too.
-The search engine should not only filter or dangerous information but also recommend content according to the user's interest , that is still far from the definition of valuable resources.
+The search engine should not only filter inappropriate or dangerous information but should also recommend content according to the user's interest.
+However, that is still far from the definition of “valuable” resources.

-In the field of education, there are many issues exposed by traditional search enginesdirectly regarding resource quality.
+In the field of education, there are many issues exposed by traditional search engines, directly regarding resource quality.
 Below are some of the practical questions related to resources:

 Is the resource reliable?
 (Does it provide correct information?
 Is the provider reliable?)

-How relevant is the resource to the user's search? (e.g. matching keywords.)
+How relevant is the resource to the user's search? (e.g., matching keywords.)

 Is the resource up-to-date?
 (When was the resource last updated?)